jimtin/CryptoTradingPlatform_python/readme.md

 - Implementation of parallel processing.
 This will ensure that data gathering is performed separately from analysis
 - Implementation of confirmation analysis.
 I.e. are these trading recommendations historically more effective than HODLing?
 - Potential integration with the GolemProject once computer requirements start expanding.
 This is particularly exciting with their recent implementation of the TaskAPI
+- Implementation of more algorithms

+## What is Algorithm One
+*Hypothesis: * If the price of a token _in any currency_ rises by more than a specified value for two hours, it will rise in the third hour
+*Options: * User specifies tolerance